 The Workforce Planning Board of Waterloo Wellington Dufferin (WPB) leads local workforce development by identifying local labour market needs/trends/priorities and working with the community to develop action plans to address these issues.

-In operation since 1997, acts as a facilitator of local labour market planning.
+In operation since 1997, the WPB acts as a facilitator of local labour market planning.
 The labour market planning process includes research on current labour market conditions, community and industry consultations, review and discussion of research findings, establishing priorities for labour market development and engaging partners in initiating action plans that respond to priorities of mutual interest.
 We are your local labour market experts.

 Who Do We Serve?